 Little Oneroa Beach.

 This fun playground is right at the beach, and is covered, so is good for super hot days.
-The dairy is right across the road for coffees and ice blocks, and there is a pizza van onsite for delicious wood-fired pizza picnic lunches.
+The dairy is right across the road for coffees and ice blocks, there is a fish and chip shop and also a pizza van onsite for delicious wood-fired pizza picnic lunches.

 Always a favourite stop.
 They also have sorbet, great for kids with dairy allergies.